-The major difference between traditional method and the tank method is the vessel used for secondary fermentation.
-Champenoise style bubbles go through secondary fermentation in the bottle, while tank method happens in...you guessed it...a tank.
-I almost always prefer traditional method bubbles to tank fermented bubbles for many reasons, however, the main difference for me is the incredibly nuanced textures and flavors that are added to the wine in the Champenoise style method.
-Check out all the other differences below.
+I almost always prefer traditional method bubbles to charmat method bubbles for several reasons, however, the main difference for me is the incredibly nuanced textures and flavors that are added to the wine in the traditional method, much of which comes from the time the wine spends with yeast.
+Check out all the other differences below...

 Examples: Champagne, Crémant, Cava, Sekt, Franciacorta, Brut